| | Import your Chart of accounts |

 - Select OK.

-Common errors If your file cannot be imported, we'll tell you what the problems are and which rows are affected. ▼ Not a valid column heading This indicates that the CSV file contains an invalid column heading.
-The column headings must be in the following format: Column A = NOMINAL CODE Column B = LEDGER NAME Column C = CONTROL ACCOUNT Column D = CATEGORY Column E = TAX RATE To resolve this, you must ensure the column headings are correct and try the import again. ▼ Nominal code must be unique This indicates there is a duplicated a nominal code within the CSV file.
-To resolve this, you must check for duplicates in the CSV file and change the code in the indicated cell to a unique nominal code then try the import again. ▼ Not a number This indicates the information is in another format when it should be a number.
-For example, if you enter text when it should be a number.
-To resolve this, you must change the format in the indicated cell and try the import again. ▼ Must be a valid category This indicates the one more ledger accounts do not have a valid category.
+Common errors ▼ Not a valid column heading This indicates that the CSV file contains an invalid column heading.
+The column headings must be in the following format: Column A = NOMINAL CODE Column B = LEDGER NAME Column C = CONTROL ACCOUNT Column D = CATEGORY Column E = TAX RATE To resolve this, you must ensure the column headings are correct and try the import again. ▼ Nominal code must be unique This indicates there’s a duplicated a nominal code within the CSV file.
+To resolve this, you must check for duplicates in the CSV file and change the code in the indicated cell to a unique nominal code, then try the import again. ▼ Not a number Your data isn't using the number formatting.
+To resolve this, change the format in the indicated cell and try the import again. ▼ Must be a valid category One more ledger accounts don't have a valid category.
 The categories must be one of the following: - SALES

 - OTHER_INCOME